“That’s what this show will be: a joyous celebration of chauvinism!”

 Ooooof.
 Later, Kimmel would explain the show’s content in the way so many comedians have come to explain the less savory elements of their work: as a project of satire.
 He and Carolla were laughing not with the Juggy-gawkers and the race-baiters, but at them.
 They were embodying insensitivity in order to poke fun at insensitivity.
 “We always said The Man Show’s audience was divided between people who thought it was funny and understood we were joking,” Kimmel said in an October 2017 interview, “and other people who really thought we had some kind of an agenda.”
 It’s a strain of revisionism—“JK,” insists J.K.—that leaves little room for the show’s presumptive audience: people who simply like beer and boobs, people who, perhaps, feel truly put-upon and indignant and victimized.
 People who resent, without an ounce of irony, “the river of estrogen that is drowning us in political correctness.”

 The Man Show was, like everything else will be, a product of its time: It could have existed only during the heady years that came as the centuries shifted, lurchingly, beneath Americans’ feet.
 Kimmel’s antics, even then, were purposely provocative, and willfully out of step with the culture at large: The entertainer is known as a lover of pranks, both on Jimmy Kimmel Live! and in his personal life, and The Man Show—in the most generous reading of its ethic—was an extended gag played at the expense of a society that, the show insisted, took itself far too seriously.
-Another reading of things, though, is that Kimmel and Carolla, in the winky guise of guyness itself, did not merely respond to the culture that was complicit in the horrors #MeToo revealed; they also helped to extend that culture’s life.
+Another reading of things, though, is that Kimmel and Carolla, in the winky guise of guyness itself, did not merely respond to the culture that would come to prove itself complicit in the horrors #MeToo revealed; they also helped to extend that culture’s life.
 Ben Stein, whom Kimmel worked with on Win Ben Stein’s Money, made a cameo appearance on the “Juggy Academy” segment of The Man Show.
 “Now, suppose,” Professor Stein instructed his sea of bikini-clad students, “Adam or Jimmy makes a joke you don’t understand.
 What do you do?”

 The women raised their hands, eagerly, en masse.
 Stein called on one of them.
 “Giggle like an idiot?” she said, cheerfully.